-On the footsteps of observatory initiatives led by NASA and NOAA in the USA, the Copernicus Marine Service has come up with OMIs.
-Part of the European Union’s Copernicus Programme, these OMIs are data sets spanning over 25 years of oceanic record of climate change, ocean warming, rising water level, and melting ice sheets.
-This free and open ocean information is useful to track ocean health over the past quarter of a century.
-The data used here is from satellite imaging of the ocean and sea ice as well as ocean modelling concepts.
+In the footsteps of observatory initiatives led by NASA and NOAA in the USA, the Copernicus Marine Service has come up with OMIs.
+Part of the European Union’s Copernicus Programme, these OMIs are data sets spanning over 25 years of oceanic records of climate change, ocean warming, rising water levels, and melting ice sheets.
+This free and open ocean information has been useful to track ocean health over the past quarter of a century.
+The data used in marine technologies like this is from satellite imaging of the ocean and sea ice and ocean modeling concepts.

 The Ocean Cleanup

 Remember the video of a turtle with a 6-inch straw stuck in its nose?
 It was bleeding heavily when a conservationist was trying to pull out the straw.
 To redeem from many such human-made ocean calamities, a young technologist came up with a solution, The Ocean Cleanup.
 The answer is an assemblage of long floating barriers that takes advantage of natural ocean forces to collect surface trash such as plastics.
 The solution does not interfere with the underneath ocean currents to not trap any fish or marine species.
-Through real-time telemetry to monitor the condition, performance, and trajectory of each system, the company estimates a removal of 90% of ocean plastic by 2040.
+Through real-time telemetry to monitor each system’s condition, performance, and trajectory, the company estimates to remove 90% of ocean plastic by 2040.

-EcoCast is a pioneering way of evaluating both conservation objectives and economic profitability.
-EcoCast is helping U.S. fishery get smarter by directing the fishers to achieve their target while avoiding unwanted bycatch.
+EcoCast is one of the powerful marine technologies.
+A pioneering way of evaluating both conservation objectives and economic profitability.
+EcoCast is helping the U.S. fishery get smarter by directing the fishers to achieve their target while avoiding unwanted bycatch.
 Daily, EcoCast extracts data from the NOAA CoastWatch program’s satellite imaging of ocean conditions.
 It then combines it with existing data highlighting target fish populations and endangered species.
 It is a probability model to locate marine species on a particular day.
-Such species include the leatherback turtles, blue sharks, California sea lions, and other bycatch species.
+Such species include leatherback turtles, blue sharks, California sea lions, and other bycatch species.

 Deep-Sea Mining Watch

 The Benioff Ocean Initiative and SkyTruth came up with the Deep Sea Mining watch web tool.
 It helps expose immense stretches of the little-known ocean bed considered for resource extraction.
-Over one million square kilometres have been claimed for deep-sea prospecting.
-If this goes wrong, can call forth ecological havoc.
-To avoid such known consequences, ocean scientists collect and share GPS tracks of vessels prospecting the oceans for minerals.
-They are trying to make information on the delicate under-ocean eco-system known to mining companies that run cutters deep down.
+Over one million square kilometers have been claimed for deep-sea prospecting.
+If this goes wrong, it can call forth ecological havoc.
+Ocean scientists collect and share GPS tracks of vessels prospecting the oceans for minerals to avoid such known consequences.
+They try to make information on the delicate under-ocean ecosystem known to mine companies that run cutters deep down.